mrettl/battleship/README.md

 ![Enemy Last Guess](doc/11_enemy_last_guess.png)

-The end of the game is schonw either by a
+The end of the game is schown either by a

 ![Failure](doc/12_failure.png)